fly-apps/ollama-open-webui/README.md

 ## Deploy

-Everyone loves a one-liner — let's clone the repo and deploy app with [flyctl](https://fly.io/docs/hands-on/install-flyctl/):
+Everyone loves a one-liner — let's clone the repo and deploy the app with [flyctl](https://fly.io/docs/hands-on/install-flyctl/):

 ```bash
 fly launch --from https://github.com/fly-apps/ollama-open-webui